Birds in Chinese mythology: Auspicious birds

-Very auspicious birds include the Feng, the Fenghuang, and the Luan (Strassberg 2002, 102 sub XI:49).
+Very auspicious birds include the Feng, the Fenghuang, and the Luan.

 Symbolically representative birds

 Some birds in Chinese legend and mythology symbolize or represent various concepts of a more-or-less abstract nature.

-Directional Bird

 The Vermilion Bird of the South symbolically represents the cardinal direction south.
 It is red and associated with the wu xing "element" fire.

-Persistence

 The Jingwei bird represents determination and persistence, even in the face of seemingly over-whelming odds.

-Totem birds

 Some birds may function as totems or representative symbols of clans or other social groups.

 Associated birds

 Some birds are associated with other mythological content.

-Three-legged Bird of the Sun

 A three-legged bird or birds are a solar motif.
 Sometimes depicted as a Three-legged crow.